Cebu City: Economy

-The term Ceboom, a portmanteau of "Cebu" and "boom", has been used to refer to the rapid economic development of both Cebu City and Cebu Province from the early 1990s to the early 2000s.
+The term "Ceboom", a portmanteau of "Cebu" and "boom", has been used to refer to the rapid economic development of both Cebu City and Cebu Province from the early 1990s to the early 2000s.
 Cebu City is considered to be the prime trading center of the southern Philippines.

 With Cebu City's proximity to many islands, beaches, hotel and resorts, diving locations, and heritage sites, high domestic and foreign tourist arrivals have fueled the city's tourism industry.
 Due to its geographic location in the middle of the country, accessibility by air, land and sea transportation, Cebu City has become the tourist gateway to central and southern Philippines.
 Its port, Port of Cebu, is the country's second largest seaport.

+Top view of Cebu IT Park arch gate along Salinas Drive in Lahug, Cebu City.

 The city is a major hub for the business process outsourcing industry of the Philippines.
 In 2013, Cebu ranked 8th worldwide in the "Top 100 BPO Destinations Report" by global advisory firm Tholons.
 In 2012, the growth in IT-BPO revenues in Cebu grew 26.9 percent at $484 million, while nationally, the industry grew 18.2 percent at $13 billion.

 Aboitiz Equity Ventures, formerly known as Cebu Pan Asian Holdings, is the first holding company from Cebu City publicly listed in the Philippine Stock Exchange.
 Ayala Corporation, through its subsidiary Cebu Holdings, Inc. and Cebu Property, both publicly in the PSE Index, developed the Cebu Park District where the mixed-used development zones of the Cebu Business Park and Cebu IT Park are located.
 Both master planned areas are host to regional headquarters for various companies in the banking, finance, IT and tourism sectors among others.

 Shipbuilding companies in Cebu have manufactured bulk carriers of up to 70,000 MT deadweight (DWT) and double-hulled fast craft as well.
 This industry made the Philippines the 4th largest shipbuilding country in the world.

 With a revenue growth rate of 18.8 percent in 2012, the real estate industry is the fastest growing sector in Cebu.
 With the strong economic indicators and high investors' confidence level, more condominium projects and hypermarkets are being developed in the locality.